ColinKennedy/USD-Cookbook/references/extents_hint_and_bounding_boxes/README.md

 2. You need a composition arc
 3. You need an extentsHint authored on the Prim

 All 3 points must be authored on the **same** Prim.

+More or less, that's what you'd want to do when authoring extentsHint data.

+### Other Key Things To Mention

+The USD documentation recommends to author extentsHint **above** payloads and only directly on the Prim of payloaded data.
+It recommends this because extentsHint expects all Prims and child Prims to be fully encapsulated.
+If a Prim in a Layer changes, extentsHint values in stronger Layers will need to be recalculated or they become out of date.

+In practice though, if your pipeline has locks in place to prevent that from happening, it's fine (in my experience).

+Also, use timeSamples on extentsHint for animated geometry / animated rigged assets.
+That way, when a character's extentsHint is not in view of the camera, hydra can cull the character without calculating skinning.

+## extentsHint Definition Details

-In other words, you can't split it up across Prims, like this
+To expand a bit on the previous section, specifically, you can't split it up the information across Prims, like this:

 does_not_work.usda
 ```usda